kydrsyh/Submission-Keyta/README.md

 ## Endpoints on this API

 This API is running on localhost, you can change the port on .env file

+# You can test the API using POSTMAN or any other API tester.

 This Endpoint will get the shipping rate data from keyta/api and sort it by the rule given.